smohies/EBProject/README.md

 The bad news on the other hand...
 Not much time was left after finishing the priority list, so I decided to spend the little time left refactoring the code some more, moving code concerned with HTML from views.py to the corresponding .html files, improving the documentation and doing some minor visual upgrades to the website.

 Am I happy with the progress done given the time constraints?
 Yes, yes I am.
-Would of loved 24 more hours to really smooth out all of the rough edges and really make it pop!
+Would of loved 24 more hours to really smooth out all of the rough edges and have much better error handling, really making it pop!
 But for a 72 hour project, I am very happy with the results.

 ### Dirty Code Areas